-155. Another Targeted Book is Beyond Magenta: Transgender Teens Speak Out ("Beyond Magenta") by PEN America member Susan Kuklin.
+139. Another targeted book is Beyond Magenta: Transgender Teens Speak Out ("Beyond Magenta") by PEN America member Susan Kuklin.
 Beyond Magenta is a young adult nonfiction book based on interviews with six transgender or nonbinary teenagers.
 Beyond Magenta received numerous awards and positive reviews from Booklist, Kirkus Reviews, and Publishers Weekly, with the latter calling it "a sorely needed resource for teens and, frankly, many adults" that captures its subjects as "full, complex, and imperfect human beings."

-156. Baggett challenged Beyond Magenta on the grounds that it was "sexually explicit" and contained "LGBTQIA content."
+140. Baggett challenged Beyond Magenta on the grounds that it was "sexually explicit" and contained "LGBTQIA content."
 Ex.
-30. She claimed it had no strengths as educational media and its sole purpose was "total indoctrination."
-Access to Beyond Magenta is being restricted in middle school and high school libraries in the School District, where it was previously generally available, and the book does not yet appear to have been scheduled for committee review.
+26. She claimed it had no strengths as educational media and its sole purpose was "total indoctrination."
+Access to Beyond Magenta has been restricted since October 2022 in school libraries in the School District, where it was previously generally available, and the book does not yet appear to have been scheduled for committee review.

-157. Another targeted book is The Freedom Writers Diary: How a Teacher and 150 Teens Used Writing to Change Themselves and the World Around Them by Erin Gruwell.
+141. Another targeted book is The Freedom Writers Diary: How a Teacher and 150 Teens Used Writing to Change Themselves and the World Around Them by Erin Gruwell.
 The Freedom Writers Diary, which is published by Plaintiff PRH, is a non-fiction book that collects diary entries from the largely minority students at the "at risk" high school where the book's main author, Gruwell, taught.
 Modeled after The Diary of Anne Frank and Zlata's Diary: A Child's Life in Sarajevo, the diary entries draw parallels between those books and the students' lives and chronicle their challenges dealing with issues like gang violence, racism, getting evicted, and drug and alcohol abuse, and the students' efforts to rise above them.

-158. In her challenge, Baggett asserted that the purpose of the book was to "incite racial division," and objected to the book as having "extremely sexual content; nudity; alternative sexualities; profanity; child abuse; molestation; [and] racial slurs."
+142. In her challenge, Baggett asserted that the purpose of the book was to "incite racial division," and objected to the book as having "extremely sexual content; nudity; alternative sexualities; profanity; child abuse; molestation; [and] racial slurs."
 Ex.
-31. On the basis of that challenge, the book is currently being restricted within middle school and high school libraries in the School District (where it was previously generally available), and does not appear to be scheduled for committee review.
+27. The book has been restricted since October 2022 within high school libraries in the School District (where it was previously generally available), and does not appear to be scheduled for committee review.

-159. Another targeted book is Concrete Rose by Angie Thomas.
+143. Another targeted book is Concrete Rose by Angie Thomas.
 Concrete Rose is a prequel to Thomas's acclaimed 2017 book The Hate U Give, and tells the backstory of Maverick ("Mav"), the father of the main character in The Hate U Give.
 In the book, Mav must navigate competing pressures-dealing with gang culture as the son of one of the gang's leaders who is incarcerated, fathering a child out of wedlock, and falling in love with his girlfriend and planning a future together.
 As described in Publishers Weekly, "Through its portrayal of loss and upheaval, this story acts as a tender love letter to a close Black family and community-one that isn't without problems but is always full of love."
 Kirkus Reviews named it as one of the best young adult novels of 2021, and it was a Michael L. Printz Honor book, awarded for excellence in young adult literature.